 - Save on meals: many of the park's restaurants have above-average prices.
 So choose well where you sit down to eat: check the menu before ordering and if you can, take snacks in your backpack to save on snack costs.
 You'll be able to refuel without having to pay extra.

-Make the most of your time at Disneyland Park
+Make the most of your time at the Disneyland Park

 With all the information on how to buy the cheapest tickets for Disneyland Paris, it's time to enjoy yourself by getting an idea of what you'll find in a park that (I repeat) is not just for children.
 Disney's strong point is not its attractions, although Space Mountain is a pioneer among indoor roller coasters; neither are its shows, although its rides are famous all over the world; not even the characters that interact with children.